ufscwiki/Unfavorable-Semicircle-Wiki/docs/List_of_Things_Accomplished_Tried.md

   - There's a claim on the [♐LOCK](LOCK "wikilink") article that slowing down the video 4x makes the audio easier to read as morse code.
 Between the size of archives and possible playbacks speeds without distoring the audio track too much (both faster and slower), that approach could be taken with a lot of videos.
   - Creating composites from different pixel coordinates, such as [this experiment based on the ♐LOCK keyhole heat-map](lock_heatmap_composites.pdf).
   - Creating more [audio composites](audio_composites "wikilink").
+  - Creating 3D composites using RYB, CMY, HSV and HSL rather than RGB.

  ## Other ways to help